 This type of schooling has come to the fore due to COVID-19, but has been available for many years.

 It suits some families for various reasons, such as their location or their child’s schedule.
-For example, online school is popular with families who have children pursuing vocational training or rigorous schedules around sport or the performing arts.
+For example, distance education is popular with families who have children pursuing vocational training or rigorous schedules around sport or the performing arts.
 Others choose it because their child has special needs or has experienced difficulties in mainstream classrooms.

 Students doing distance education complete their education from home, with instruction from qualified teachers.
-Online students are in classes with their peers and can interact and form friendships in the online school community.
+Online students are in classes with their peers and can interact and form friendships in the distance education community.
 Most schools organise events for online students, such as workshops, sports days and learning enrichment programs.

 In some states, students must meet specific requirements to enrol as an online student.
 Once enrolled, the school operates much like any other – providing qualified teacher support, registered curriculum, learning resources and university pathways.